 Maybe you aren’t a caregiver now, but you may be someday.
 Sometimes it helps to know that you have a cheering section out there for you!

-MAGOG – often held on the first Friday of the month, 12 noon, at St. Paul’s United Church meeting hall, 211 des Pins.
-Meal: $7 payable at the door.
+Food For Thought lunches are held at 12 noon on the first Friday of the month at St. Paul’s United Church, 211 des Pins, Magog.
+Cost: $7 payable at the door.
 No pre-registration needed.
-Save the date for the next sessions: April 6, May 4.

 Upcoming events are listed on Townshippers’ calendar and in the events section of the Association Facebook page.